emagiz/emdocs/mds/microlearning/novice-lifecycle-management-upgrading-build-numbers.md

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform
-- Understanding of the flow testing functionality
+- Basic knowledge of the build number component within the eMagiz Platform

 ## 2. Key concepts
 This microlearning centers around upgrading your build numbers.